England

 Park's information signs catch your attention right from the train.

-It keeps amazing me how accessible Europe is using public transportation.
+It is amazing to me how accessible Europe is using public transportation.
 You can reach the park and other attractions in the area with a tourist bus called 'Eastbourne Sightseeing'.
-The alternative is to walk about one hour.
+The alternative is to walk for about one hour.

 South Downs Way is the main footpath which spans the park from east to west and lies wholly within the national park boundaries.

-The footpath is the great way to stretch your legs and enjoy beautiful nature of Southern England.
+The footpath is a great way to stretch your legs and enjoy the beautiful nature of Southern England.

 The smell of spring herbs is truly mind-blowing.